changeworld/azure-docs.ja-jp/includes/virtual-machines-common-cli-deploy-templates.md

     info:    group create command OK

-次に、`azure group deployment create` コマンドと `--template-uri` オプションを使用してテンプレートをデプロイします。以下に示すように入力を求められた場合に備えてパラメーター値を用意しておいてください。
+Now use the `azure group deployment create` command and the `--template-uri` option to deploy the template.
+Be ready with your parameter values when it prompts you, as shown below.

     azure group deployment create \
     > --template-uri https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/201-2-vms-loadbalancer-lbrules/azuredeploy.json \